Siddeley 2-seater tourer

 1904, Campbell Shed, On long term display

-One of the earliest Siddeley cars manufactured by J.D.
+The 1904 model was one of the earliest Siddeley cars manufactured by J.D.
 Siddeley (later Lord Kenilworth) in conjunction with Herbert Austin (later Lord Austin) at Crayford in Kent.
-From 1905 to 1910 their cars were known as Wolseley Siddeleys.
-Later still the name was associated with Deasey in the Siddeley Deasey car, and in 1919 the firm was succeeded by Armstrong Siddeley Motors.
+Siddeley went on to have a successful career in both motoring and aviation, building cars, aeroplanes and aero-engines.

 Daisy was first owned by Ethel Locke King, co-founder of the Brooklands Motor Course with her husband Hugh Locke King.
-It has been claimed that Daisy was the first car to ever drive around the Track during inspection of the building works.
+It is believed that Daisy was the first car to ever drive around the Track during inspection of the building works.
 Daisy took part in the London Brighton Runs in 1930, 1932, 1934 and was a non-starter in 1935.

 Hugh Curling Hunter, a private racing driver, bought Daisy from Ethel Locke King in July 1939.
 Hugh Hunter loved cars and drove in all types of motor events racing at Brooklands, Donnington and Crystal Palace.
 He drove Daisy in the Motor Car Industry's Jubilee Cavalcade through London in July 1946 and in the Fiftieth Anniversary London Brighton Run in November of that year and throughout the 1950s and 1960s.